meteor/validated-method/README.md

 6. Get the return value of the stub by default, to take advantage of [consistent ID generation](#id-generation-and-returnstubvalue).
 This way you can implement a custom insert method with optimistic UI.

-Todos:

-1. Figure out how to get ValidationError in here
-1. Allow passing options
-2. Add mixin support for simple:rest and similar

 See extensive code samples in the Todos example app below:

 1. [Todos](https://github.com/meteor/todos/blob/master/packages/todos/methods.js) and [Lists](https://github.com/meteor/todos/blob/master/packages/lists/methods.js) method definitions